oxc-project/acorn-test262/test-typescript/tests/cases/compiler/propertiesAndIndexersForNumericNames.ts.md

               "start": 1494,
               "end": 1530,
               "raw": "\"positive number (for the paranoid)\"",
-              "value": "positive number (for the paranoid)"
+              "value": "positive number (for the paranoid)",
+              "regex": null,
+              "bigint": null
             }
           },
           {